DigixGlobal/etc-redemption/README.md

 After discussing how exchanges can optimally engage with the redemption process, we identified the following general pattern that should be adopted by exchanges to ensure an easy:

 1. Before the snapshot block, disable deposits, redemptions and trading of DGD
-1. On the snapshot block, move DGD into a single account / multisig
+1. On the snapshot block, move DGD into a standard account
 1. After the activation block, call the redeem method on the token
 1. Credit DGD holders with their proportion of the redeemed ETC
 1. Re-open trading, deposits and redemptions